 (ii) Adversely affects a child’s educational performance. [§300.8(c)(9)]

 IDEA clearly states that children do not need to show evidence of a learning disability on standardized tests to qualify for services; rather they are entitled to functional assessments.
-(Monastra 103) According to Ashley the following is a list of specific criteria necessary to be eligible under “other health impairments”.
+(Monastra 103) According to Ashley, the following is a list of specific criteria necessary to be eligible under “other health impairments”.

 The child must have a diagnosis of AD/HD and the disorder must have led to limited alertness in academic tasks.